Friends of Fort Frederica

 DONATIONS HELP TO FURTHER MANY PROGRAMS AT FORT FREDERICA

-If you are already a member of the Friends of Fort Frederica, this is a reminder to make your donation for 2025.
+If you are already a member of the Friends of Fort Frederica, this is a reminder to make your donation for 2026.
 You can make a donation through the website or by contacting us at fortfredericafriends@gmail.com and asking to be sent a membership envelope.
-Thanks so much!
+Your kindness is deeply appreciated and will directly support our mission to preserve, protect and promote the natural and cultural, and recreational resources of this unique and important historical site.

 Fort Frederica Featured on National Websites